jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 If you need to adjust the recording settings, you can use the provided camera joystick to connect to the camera (there is a camera connector under the canopy).

-TODO: more info and pictures on the OSD and how to adjust the settings

 Finally put on the props.
-Remember we are in props in mode and so the way you put on the props should match what you see in the image below.
+Remember that they should be in props in mode and so the way you put on the props should match what you see in the image below.

-TODO: extra image with prop setup?

 With all of this done, we are finally ready to go fly!